Lesson 4: Searching for Patents

 Freedom to operate

-Freedom to operate searches help determine whether an inventor can produce and market an invention in a specific territory without fear of infringement.
+Freedom to operate searches help determine whether an inventor can produce and market a non-patented invention in a territory without fear of infringement.
 Some inventors may not intend to patent their inventions due to the cost and labor of the process or a desire to keep the technology open-source.
 Some inventors may initially intend to patent their inventions and, during the course of a patentability search, discover that their invention is fully anticipated by prior art and likely unpatentable.
 Freedom to operate searches take patentability out of the equation and focus instead on avoiding infringement.
 This involves asking questions surrounding the status of disqualifying prior art, for instance:

 • “Are there relevant patents in the specific country or region in which I want to market my invention?”